jivimberg/cs243-summary/DataflowAnalysis.md

   * Constant propagation

 If the cycles don't matter, and the framework is monotone, the maximum number of iterations in a data flow algorithm is _Loop depth + 2_.
 Where **Loop depth** is the max number of retreating edges in any acyclic path.

+For other types of analysis the algorithm is guaranteed to converge after a number of rounds no greater than the **product of the height of the lattice and the number of nodes of the  flow graph**